openmailbox/omniauth-pushbullet/README.md

 After checking out the repo, run `bin/setup` or `bundle install` to install dependencies.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-To install this gem onto your local machine, run `bundle exec rake install`.
+To install the gem with your local changes onto your machine, run `bundle exec rake install`.

 ## Contributing